EdiaEducationTechnology/proximity-bot/README.md

 * nlp - feature extraction algorithms with some text processing.

 ## requirements
 Prroximity-bot requires Pyhton 3, Mongodb and Redis; all other dependencies will be installed automatically.
-It is designed to run on threew different servers: the first that holds rmxbot; the second will hold scrtasync; the third holds nlp.
+It is designed to run on 3 different servers: the first contains rmxbot; the secod takes care of scrtasync; the third holds nlp.
 These servers communicate using rsync, ssh and http.
-All these components can be ran on one machine in a demo setup; but when deploying it is wiser to separate these components.
-The seection below describes how to run proximity-bot on one machine.
+All these components can be ran on one machine in a demo setup; but when deploying it is wiser to separate them.
+The section below describes how to run proximity-bot on one machine as a demo or for play.

 # Running proximity-bot locally (as a demo)
 The easiest way is to run proximity-bot issuing the following commands: